Bruce Wayne (1989 film series character): Batsuits

 The Batsuit worn by Keaton was designed by costume designer Bob Ringwood.
 Ringwood turned down the opportunity to work on James Bond film Licence to Kill to work on Batman.
 Ringwood stated that designing the Batsuit was difficult, claiming "the image of Batman in the comics is this huge, big six-foot-four hunk with a dimpled chin.
 Michael Keaton is a guy with average build.
 The problem was to make somebody who was average-sized and ordinary-looking into this bigger-than-life creature."
 Producer Jon Peters had requested for the Batsuit to feature a Nike product-placement, but was shot down by Burton and Ringwood, feeling that it would not be intimidating.
 28 latex designs of the suit were made, as well as 25 different capes and 6 different heads.
 It was decided the use of spandex as in the comics and previous adaptations would not be intimidating enough, so the character was given black armor pieces.

 The Batsuit was upgraded for Batman Returns, using more flexible foam latex, as well as a more traditional chest emblem.
 The updated Batsuit also featured a zipper to allow for urination in between takes and an updated plated armor torso that did not resemble sculpted muscles.
 Keaton still had difficulty hearing but found the neck movement much less restrictive than with the first costume.
 Due to the second costume's much thinner cowl with increased flexibility, a greater range of head-turning was allowed but could still leave gaps folding away from the cheek.
 The infamous "Bat-Turn" movement became an iconic part of the character's body language despite not truly needing to depend upon it, contrary to speculation from contemporary pundits.
 The wardrobe department spent seven weeks sculpting Batman Forever costumes on his body cast, preceding under the assumption that he would be returning.
-The addition of nipples and an enlarged codpiece to the Batsuit and Robin's costume in Batman & Robin was the subject of criticism.
+The addition of nipples and an enlarged codpiece to the Batsuit and Robin's costume in Batman & Robin was the subject of ridicule and criticism.